 Minnesota congresswoman assaulted in her DC apartment building

+Attacker ‘punched her on the chin area of her face, and later grabbed her neck,’ police report states

+Related video: Armed serial carjackers injure US Capitol Police officer in crash

-Minnesota Congresswoman Angie Craig has been assaulted in her apartment building in Washington, DC.
+Minnesota Congresswoman Angie Craig has been assaulted in her apartment building in Washington DC.

-Ms Craig, who rents an apartment in DC when she’s not at home in Prior Lake, Minnesota, defended herself and the assailant fled the area, according to the Star Tribune.
+Ms Craig, who rents an apartment in Washington when she’s not at home in Prior Lake, Minnesota, defended herself and the assailant fled the area, according to the Minneapolis Star Tribune.

-She suffered bruising but is “otherwise okay physically” after the Thursday morning attack, her office said in a statement. according to the outlet.
+She suffered bruising but is “otherwise okay physically” after the Thursday morning attack, her office said in a statement, according to the newspaper.

 Ms Craig represents the Minnesota Democratic-Farmer-Labor Party, a Minnesota affiliate of the US Democratic Party.